rsbear/nvimluau/README.md

 ## NVIMLUAU

 Get your hawaiin shirts, it's a Neovim plugin party.
+This project was made for good simple fun.
+The stack is..
+- NextJS
+- tailwind

 ## How it works..